 · Title I allocations are determined by the county’s Federal census and free and/or reduced lunch counts.
 The program is a poverty-driven model.
 Schools that are above 41.48% of free and reduced lunch count may qualify for Title I dollars.

-Five elementary schools qualify for Title I funds/school-wide programs:
+Five elementary and schools qualify for Title I funds/school-wide programs:

-East Port Orchard, Sidney Glen, Burley Glenwood, Manchester and Orchard Heights Elementary Schools.
+East Port Orchard, Sidney Glen, Olalla, Manchester and Orchard Heights Elementary Schools.
 In a school-wide program, all students in the school are eligible for Title I services.

 Learning Assistance Program (LAP)